As amended, through Bouchercon LIV , San Diego, September 2023; current through

 I. Bouchercon, Inc., the World Mystery Convention, is a nonprofit organization (hereinafter referred to as “Bouchercon”) which

-bringing together all parts of the mystery and crime fiction community and is commonly referred to as Bouchercon with the
+bringing together all parts of the mystery and crime fiction community, and is commonly referred to as Bouchercon with the

 appropriate sequential number appended.

 II.
 Membership.
 Full-time registered attendees and Guests of Honor of each Annual Convention (hereinafter referred to as

-of the following year’s Convention.
+of the following year’s convention.

 III.
 Board of Directors.

 A. The Bouchercon Board of Directors (hereinafter referred to as “Board”) shall be established to further the goals of Bouchercon.

 behalf of Bouchercon, except they may be reimbursed for expenses.

 2. Every Board member shall be deemed to have assumed office on the express understanding, agreement and condition that

 each director and officer shall be indemnified and saved harmless from any costs, charges or expenses arising from any

-action, suit or proceeding relating to the activities of Bouchercon and its Board unless it arose from their own willful
+action, suite or proceeding relating to the activities of Bouchercon and its Board unless it arose from their own willful

 neglect, fraudulent misconduct, or failure to act honestly and in good faith with a view to the best interests of Bouchercon.

-terms commencing after the conclusion of each General Members Meeting.
+commencing after the conclusion of each General Members Meeting.